How to Become a Notary in South Carolina

 Yes.
 You must use a rubber notary stamp or a notary seal embosser every time you notarize a document.

 The South Carolina notary statutes do not provide the legal specifications regarding the layout and dimensions required for a notary’s seal or stamp.
-However, state law provides the following specifications under S.C.
-Code of Laws §26-1-5(18):
+However, embossers and rubber-inked stamps must contain the following elements:

 Note: The notary’s commission expiration date may optionally be included in the notary’s seal or stamp.
 A notary public is required to include their commission expiration date below the notary’s signature (S.C.
 Code of Laws §26-1-60).
 Furthermore, Section 26-1-90(B)(3) states, “The statement of the date that the notary’s commission expires may appear in the notary’s stamp or seal or elsewhere in the notarial certificate.”